boazbk/tcs/lec_19_cryptography.md

 Yet, something changed in the last few decades, which is the "revolution" alluded to (and to a large extent initiated by) Diffie and Hellman's 1976 paper quoted above.
-New cryptosystems have been found that have not been broken despite being subjected to immense efforts involving both human ingenuity and computational power on a scale that completely dwarves the "crypto breakers" of Poe's time.
+New cryptosystems have been found that have not been broken despite being subjected to immense efforts involving both human ingenuity and computational power on a scale that completely dwarves the "code breakers" of Poe's time.
 Even more amazingly, these cryptosystem are not only seemingly unbreakable, but they also achieve this under much harsher conditions.
 Not only do today's attackers have more computational power but they also have more data to work with.
 In Poe's age, an